-Beginning in June 2014, the Washington Department of Fish and Wildlife (WDFW) will survey public and private beaches around south Puget Sound to document the spawning areas of forage fish.
+The Washington Department of Fish and Wildlife (WDFW) is surveying public and private beaches around Puget Sound to document the spawning areas of forage fish.

-The surveys are designed to determine where and when forage fish, such as surf smelt and Pacific sand lance, spawn in southern Puget Sound.
-Both species generally spawn during high tides and incubate their eggs on beaches with sand and gravel.
+The surveys are designed to determine where and when forage fish, such as surf smelt and Pacific sand lance, spawn in Puget Sound.
+Both species generally spawn near the water's edge during high tides where their eggs adhere to the substrate and incubate on the beach.

-During the surveys, WDFW crews will collect sediment samples to test for fish spawn, photograph beach conditions and take measurements at beaches in parts of Thurston, Mason and Pierce counties.
-Beach surveys generally take no more than one hour per location.
+During the surveys, crews working with WDFW will collect sediment samples to test for fish spawn, photograph beach conditions and take measurements at randomly selected beaches throughout Puget Sound.
+Beach surveys generally take less than one hour per location.

 Landowners who want to deny access to their beach properties can opt out of the surveys by emailing firstname.lastname@example.org with the following information: